 Translating criteria into a roster of returnable IFs and IRRs that trigger a responsibility to return or the option of discretionary return is an effort with the potential to simplify the ethical task of deciding whether to offer IFs and IRRs and create some consistency across biobanks and studies.
-As noted above, some commentators have suggested creating a Central Advisory Body to assemble such a roster nationally and refine it over time as new genetic and genomic tests are understood, their meaning established, and their analytic validity determined.
+As noted above, some commentators have suggested creating a central advisory body to assemble such a roster nationally and refine it over time as new genetic and genomic tests are understood, their meaning established, and their analytic validity determined.
 We too endorse this recommendation, but note the limits of such an effort.
 The roster envisioned is a starting point, not an end-point, for ethics deliberation tailored to individual biobanks and study populations.
 Important research is under way and will continue on what findings different study populations and individuals regard as valuable for their own health, reproductive decision-making, and personal life (and death) planning.

 Moreover, most efforts that have been suggested and are being piloted to assemble a roster of returnable results in genetic and genomic research have focused only on genetic and genomic results.
-Yet IFs and IRRs generated by biobank and secondary research will be broader and include nongenetic findings.
-IFs uncovered in ascertaining the suitability of an individual for participation in the biobank research and in baseline screening are likely to be nongenetic.
-Thus, the website for UK Biobank promises return of enrollment and baseline screening IFs such as elevated blood pressure.
-Even after biobank research itself has begun, biobanks and secondary researchers may well find nongenetic IFs, such as discrepant diagnosis when tumor specimens are reanalyzed at the biobank or unrecognized phenotypic findings of significance in the electronic medical records, when those records are linked to genetic analyses for the purposes of research, as at eMERGE sites.9 Further, some biobanks are linking genetic and nongenetic data, such as neuroimaging scans, to look for connections between individuals' genetic make-up and brain abnormalities;103,104 such linked databases may generate nongenetic IFs and IRRs for potential return from those neuroimaging scans.
-Finally, a number of biobanks are collecting information on environmental exposures.9,105 These data sources may generate IFs and IRRs for potential return as well, such as discovery of a previously unrecognized exposure of acute health importance and actionability.
+101 Yet IFs and IRRs generated by biobank and secondary research will be broader and include non-genetic findings.
+IFs uncovered in ascertaining the suitability of an individual for participation in the biobank research and in baseline screening are likely to be non-genetic.
+102 Thus, the website for UK Biobank promises return of enrollment and baseline screening IFs such as elevated blood pressure.
+22,23 Even after biobank research itself has begun, biobanks and secondary researchers may well find non-genetic IFs, such as discrepant diagnosis when tumor specimens are reanalyzed at the biobank24, or unrecognized phenotypic findings of significance in the electronic medical records, when those records are linked to genetic analyses for the purposes of research, as at eMERGE sites.
+Further, some biobanks are linking genetic and non-genetic data, such as neuroimaging scans, to look for connections between individuals' genetic make-up and brain abnormalities; 103,104 such linked databases have potential to generate non-genetic IFs and IRRs for potential return from those neuroimaging scans.
+Finally, a number of biobanks are collecting information on environmental exposures.
+9,105 These data sources may generate IFs and IRRs for potential return as well, such as discovery of a previously unrecognized exposure of acute health importance and actionability.